Javascript Madness Intro

 1.0

-I think most other WebKit-based Macintosh browsers (like iCab 4 and Shiira) will use whichever WebKit is installed with the Safari that is currently on your computer.
+I think most WebKit-based Macintosh browsers other than Safari (like iCab 4 and Shiira) will use whichever WebKit is installed with the Safari that is currently on your computer.
 Because of this, there is no consistant mapping between their versions and WebKit version numbers.